 What happens when the catheter is removed?

-A few months after the end of treatment, the catheter will be removed in the operating theatre under a general anaesthetic.
+A few months after the end of treatment, a doctor or nurse will remove the catheter in the operating theatre under a general anaesthetic.
 See Surgery for childhood cancer: Does surgery hurt?

-Your child will usually be discharged the same day.
-There will be small scars on the chest and on the neck.
+Your child can usually go home the same day.
+There will be small scars on their chest and neck.
 They will not disappear completely but will fade with time.